2017 Has Been A Rough Year For Evangelicals

 Some prominent evangelical leaders, including Peter Wehner, who served in the George W. Bush administration, and the writer Amy Julia Becker, have publicly disowned the evangelical label in protest over its recent political associations, while others such as David French have suggested that it is time to find a new label.

-At the very least, orthodox or conservative Christians are struggling to define evangelicalism more carefully in order to purge the movement of what many regard as fraudulent expressions.
+At the very least, orthodox or conservative Christians are struggling to define evangelicalism more carefully to purge the movement of what many regard as fraudulent expressions.

 In the theological sense, evangelical Christianity is defined by its characteristic dogma.
 A recent survey of self-described evangelicals by LifeWay Research (affiliated with the Southern Baptist Convention) found that less than half of that group actually accepted the authority of the Bible, believed that trust in Jesus Christ is the key to eternal salvation, and shared a commitment to spread the Gospel message to non-Christians.
 The researchers did not ask about political beliefs or voting history.